Sierra Aguilada

 Mountain range in Catron County, New Mexico, U.S.

 The Sierra Aguilada is a mountain range in southwest Catron County, New Mexico on the eastern perimeter of Arizona's White Mountains.
 The Mogollon Mountains of New Mexico lie just east, with a south-flowing section of the San Francisco River separating them.
 The river then turns west, forming the southern border of the Sierra Aguilada, and continues to eventually intercept the Gila River after traversing northwest of the Big Lue Mountains of Arizona.

 Geography

-The Sierra Aguilada is about 15 mi long.
-It is in a region of mountainous forest and mesas.
-The Mogollon Mountains are east, with the large Gila Wilderness and Gila National Forest.
-To the north and northwest lies the Blue Range Wilderness.
+The Sierra Aguilada is about 15 mi long in a region of mountainous forest and mesas.
+The Mogollon Mountains are east, with the large Gila Wilderness and Gila National Forest To the north, the Blue Range Wilderness lies to the northwest.

 The east perimeter of the range is traversed by U.S. Route 180 in New Mexico as it parallels a north-south section of the San Francisco River.
 The communities of Pleasanton and Glenwood lie on the east and northeast of the range along the San Francisco River.